VibroSim/VibroSim_Simulator/README.txt

-To add files to the unprocessed branch, check out that branch, run "limatix-git add -a" to stage files for commit, "git status" to verify only inputfiles have been staged, and "git commit" to perform the commit.
+To add files to the unprocessed branch, check out that branch, run "limatix-git add -a" to stage files for commit, "git status" to verify only input files have been staged, and "git commit" to perform the commit.

 To add files to the processed branch, check out that branch, run